-The Ombudsman can investigate wider systemic issues where we see the need, even if no one has complained about it.
+The Ombudsman can investigate wider systemic issues where they see the need, even if no one has made a complaint.

-Much of our work involves dealing with complaints from people about how a particular act or decision has affected them.
+Much of the Ombudsman's work involves dealing with complaints from people about how a particular act or decision has affected them.

 However, the acts and decisions of public sector agencies can have more wide-ranging implications or the potential to affect a larger group of people.